logo_web_wht

 FINRA Dispute Resolution is an arbitration venue for investors with claims against their brokerage firm or financial professional.
 It provides investors with an opportunity to attempt to recoup their investment losses and is an alternative to filing such claims in court.
 To learn more, please see: Regulation D Private Placement Fraud Attorneys

-If you have concerns regarding your investment in iCap Equity and would like to speak with a securities attorney about your options, please call The White Law Group at 888-637-5510 for a free consultation.
+To speak with a securities attorney about your recovery options regarding iCap Equity, please call The White Law Group at 888-637-5510 for a free consultation.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.